RockitBootcamp/Student-Resources/PHP/Laravel/Models/README.md

 $user = new User(21);
 ```

 Doing this will automatically grab user 21's information and populate the model with it.

+### Getting

-You can access database fields as properties like this:
+You can access model data as follows:

 ```php
 $user = new User(21);